Ipstenu/varnish-http-purge/readme.txt

 If you have code patches, [pull requests are welcome](https://github.com/Ipstenu/varnish-http-purge).

-= How can I tell everything's working? =
+= How can I tell if everything's working? =

 From your WordPress Dashboard, go to Tools -> Varnish Status.
 There a page will auto-scan your main plugin page and report back any issues found.
 This includes any known problematic plugins.

 = Does every WordPress plugin and theme work with Varnish? =

-No. Some of them have behaviour that causes Varnish not to cache.
-While I can't debug that for you, there is an "Is Varnish Working?" tool (see WP Admin -> Tools -> Varnish Status) that tries to detect most of the common issues and direct you to resolutions.
+No. Some of them have behaviour that causes Varnish not to cache, either by accident or design.

 = How can I debug my site? =

 Use the Varnish Status page.
 It will try and help you figure out what's wrong.

-= Will you fix my site if there's a conflict with a theme or plugin? =
+= Will you fix my site? =

-I'm sorry but I can't do that, I don't have that much availability.
+I don't have that much availability.
 I will try to point you towards solving it on your own.
 Bear in mind, that may mean you have to decide if using a specific plugin or theme is worth an imperfect cache.

 = What version of Varnish is supported? =